Transportation for Seniors

 Is It Time to Stop Driving?

 Driving helps everyone stay mobile and independent.
-However, visual impairment is common among seniors and often causes motor vehicle accidents.
+However, vision loss is common among seniors and often causes motor vehicle accidents.
 People need good vision to make safe decisions while driving.
 Nighttime driving is an even bigger challenge with limited light.

 FYI: